ChristerNilsson/Lab/2020/008-LatticeMultInteractive/README.md

 * Draw 8
 * 1*8 = 8
 * 9*8 = 72
-* The last stripe is 2
+* The last diagonal is 2
-* The middle stripe is 15
+* The middle diagonal is 7 + 8 = 15
-	* 1 goes to the next stripe as carry
+	* 1 goes to the first diagonal as carry
-	* 5 goes to this stripe
+	* 5 goes to the middle diagonal
-* The first stripe is 1
+* The first diagonal is 1
 * The result of 19 x 8 is 80 + 72 = 152

 ### Example 345 x 67 = 23115